pacroy/microk8s-azure-vm/README.md

     echo "IP: $(terraform output -json public_ip | jq -r ".ip_address")"
     ```

-## Post-installation Instructions
+## Post-installation Recommendations

+### a.
+Enable Encryption

+1. Check if `EncryptionAtHost` feature is registered in the current subscription.

+    ```sh
+    az feature show --namespace Microsoft.Compute --name EncryptionAtHost
+    ```

+    Make sure the state is `Registered`

+    ```console
+    {
+    "id": "/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/providers/Microsoft.Features/providers/Microsoft.Compute/features/EncryptionAtHost",
+    "name": "Microsoft.Compute/EncryptionAtHost",
+    "properties": {
+        "state": "Registered"
+    },
+    "type": "Microsoft.Features/providers/features"
+    }
+    ```

+2. If the feature is not registed, use this command to register.

+    ```sh
+    az feature show --namespace Microsoft.Compute --name EncryptionAtHost
+    ```

+    Use the command in 1 to check the state.
+It might take sometime to change from `Registering` to `Registered`.

+    Once registered, use this command again to ensure the new settings is propagated throughtout the subscription.

+    ```sh
+    az provider register -n Microsoft.Compute
+    ```

-1. Go to Azure Portal and stop the virtual machine.
+3. Go to Azure Portal and stop the virtual machine.
-2. Navigate to _Disks_ -> _Additonal settings_ and enable _Encryption at host_ then start the virtual machine.
+4. Navigate to _Disks_ -> _Additonal settings_ and enable `Encryption at host` then start the virtual machine.

 ## Troubleshooting